liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-configuring-widgets/03-communication-between-widgets.markdown

 Why might it be useful to ignore the values for certain parameters that come from other widgets?
 Consider a common use case for the Wiki application.
-The Wiki widget is often used along with the Tags Navigation app so that when a user clicks on a tag of the latter, the Wiki shows a list of pages with that tag.
-In some cases, an administrator may want the Wiki to always show the front page independently of any tag navigation done through other apps.
+The Wiki widget is often used along with the Tags Navigation widget so that when a user clicks on a tag of the latter, the Wiki shows a list of pages with that tag.
+In some cases, an administrator may want the Wiki to always show the front page independently of any tag navigation done through other widgets.
 This can be achieved by checking the *Ignore* checkbox so that the values of the parameter coming from those other widgets are ignored.